Why Eckerd?

 The Animal Studies program, created by our very own Dr. Lauren Highfill, is a truly interdisciplinary major at Eckerd, drawing from the natural sciences, the social sciences, and the humanities to trace the history and consequences of human relationships to animals.
 These relationships are interdependent; while humans have certainly had a tremendous impact upon the lives of non-human animals, non-human animals have also shaped human thought, culture, and economic production—even our very understanding of what humanity is—since our earliest origins.

-Eckerd student feeding a giraffe at Busch Gardens as part of Human-Animal Studies
+Eckerd student feeding a giraffe at Busch Gardens as part of the Role of the Modern Zoo

 Human-Animal Studies at San Diego Zoo Safari Park